WordPiece Tokenization: BERT's Subword Algorithm Explained

 Histogram showing BERT vocabulary token length distribution with separate bars for regular and continuation tokens.

-Distribution of token lengths in BERT''s WordPiece vocabulary.
+Distribution of token lengths in BERT's WordPiece vocabulary.
 Most tokens are short (1-4 characters), with a long tail of longer tokens.
-The ## continuation tokens tend to be shorter than word-initial tokens since they capture common suffixes and morphemes.
+Continuation tokens (##) average around 3 characters since they capture common suffixes, while word-initial tokens show more variance.

 The token length distribution reveals interesting patterns.
 Continuation tokens (##) tend to be shorter on average because they capture common suffixes like "##ing", "##ed", "##ly".
 Word-initial tokens include both short function words and longer content words.